phelps-sg/meso-alert/README.md

 In mode 1, the application configuration is stored in `conf/application.conf`.
 This file is automatically configured from `docker/.env` by the `staging-config` make target.

 Both production modes (2 and 3) use the same docker image.
 For mode 2, application secrets and configuration are obtained from `docker/.env`.
 However, in mode 3 application secrets are decrypted from [k8/staging/sealed-secrets.yaml](k8/staging/sealed-secrets.yaml) using [Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets) and then mounted underneath `/etc/secrets` inside the docker container.
-On startup the docker image checks for `/etc/secrets`, and if present it loads the corresponding secrets and settings in `docker/.env` are ignored.
+On startup the docker image checks for `/etc/secrets`.
+If this directory is present it loads the corresponding secrets, and ignores the settings in `docker/.env`.

 Non-secret configuration changes for kubernetes production mode (3) should be made directly to [docker/start-play.sh](docker/start-play.sh).